zomsoft/zomsoft/README.md

 ## Find below links to some of my projects and repositories 👇.

-My all time favorites are linked below in the Pinned Repositories.
-But here are others as well:

 ### Data Science and Machine Learning Projects

 1. [Salary Prediction Prototype](https://github.com/zomsoft/Batch-1844/blob/main/Projects/PROJECT%201(Salary)_Salary%20Prediction_29082022%20to%2003092022.ipynb)